MentorBot/Webhook/README.md

 ### Contributing

-If you'd like to contribute to HealthTools.API, check out the `CONTRIBUTING.md ` file on how to get started.
+If you'd like to contribute to HealthTools.API, check out the [CONTRIBUTING.md](CONTRIBUTING.md) file on how to get started.

+### Credits

+[Mentor_Bot] was originally written by Joan Awinja Ingari & Angela Ndinda Mutava

+Mentor_Bot is fully maintained and funded by [MentorBot, Inc](http://mentorbot.com/community)

 ### License